wikimedia/wmfdata-python/README.md

 1. Wait a while, reloading the page if necessary, until the red button has disappeared and you see a big green button that says "Start My Server".
 1. Log back in, and everything should work correctly.

-## Support and bug reports
+## Support and maintenance
 Tasks related to wmfdata are tracked in Wikimedia Phabricator in the [wmfdata-python project](https://phabricator.wikimedia.org/project/profile/4627/).

-You can also email the Product Analytics team at product-analytics AT wikimedia.org with questions or feedback.
+The Wikimedia Foundation's [Product Analytics](https://www.mediawiki.org/wiki/Product_Analytics) and [Data Engineering](https://wikitech.wikimedia.org/wiki/Data_Engineering) teams are joint [code stewards](https://www.mediawiki.org/wiki/Code_Stewardship) of wmfdata.
+Data Engineering is the ultimate steward of the data access and analytics infrastructure interface portions, while Product Analytics is ultimate steward of the analyst ergonomics and data visualization portions.
+The current [maintainers](https://www.mediawiki.org/wiki/Developers/Maintainers) of wmfdata are [nshahquinn](), [ottomata](https://github.com/ottomata), [milimetric](https://github.com/milimetric/), and [nettrom](https://github.com/nettrom/).

 If you're a hero who would like to contribute code, we welcome [pull requests here on GitHub](/pulls).